-With its oval track that serves central Tokyo's main districts, JR Yamanote train line (it's not a subway / metro line) offers great practical qualities which certainly don't usurp its success.
+With its oval track that serves central Tokyo's main districts, the JR Yamanote train 🚅 line is of a great convenience, undoubtedly the quality that makes its success.
 When traveling in the Japanese capital, it would be surprising if you didn't ride it at some point.

-Yamanote line was built in several successive stages.
-Inaugurated in 1885 with the Shinagawa-Akabane section from south to north, it was completed in 1903 with Toshima line (Ikebukuro-Tabata), jointed in 1909, before closing the loop in 1925 with Kanda-Ueno and Tokyo-Nakano sections.
-With its 34.5 kilometers / 21.4 miles long, it grips the heart of Tokyo as its rail belt.
+The Yamanote line was built in several successive stages.
+Inaugurated in 1885 with the Shinagawa-Akabane section from south to north, it was completed in 1903 with the Toshima line (Ikebukuro-Tabata), connected in 1909, before closing the loop in 1925 with Kanda-Ueno and Tokyo-Nakano sections.
+With its 34,5 kilometers / 21,4 miles long, it grips the heart of Tokyo as its rail belt.
 It takes a little over an hour to make the complete circuit, which stretches over 12km / 7.8mi in a north-south direction and half in the east-west direction.
-This video shows the entire loop, starting at Ueno station:
+The video below shows the entire loop, starting at Ueno station:

 Thirty stations and as many vibes